National Provincial Championship (2006–present): Champions

-The winner of the Bunnings NPC trophy, also known as the Rugby Cup from the previous tournament, is chosen annually in New Zealand Rugby's National Provincial Championship final match.
-After the semi-finals, a New Zealand city is selected to host the contest, with the semi-final victor with the highest seed receiving home field advantage.
-Waikato defeated Wellington to become the first province to win the competition following its reorganisation and departure from the former tournament, which concluded in 2005.
+The winner of the National Provincial Championship final match is awarded the NPC Trophy.
+The semi-final victor with the highest seed receives home field advantage and hosts the NPC final.
+In 2006, Waikato defeated Wellington to become the first province to win the competition following its reorganisation after the 2005 season.

-Prior to the tournament undergoing a redesign in 2006, the previous competition was split into three divisions, with division one being acknowledged and recognised as the champion.
-The promotion and relegation structure was reintroduced in 2011 until disbanding after the 2021 season.
-These divisions were known as the Premiership and Championship.
+Prior to the tournament undergoing a redesign in 2006, the previous competition was split into three divisions, with promotion and relegation between the divisions.
+The promotion and relegation structure was reintroduced in 2011 (between the Premiership and Championship) until being removed after the 2021 season.
 The winner of the Premiership was crowned the competition's champion, whereas the winner of the Championship was elevated to the Premiership in order to compete for the title.
 Nine teams were promoted over this time.
-Bay of Plenty, Counties Manukau, Manawatu, North Harbour, Taranaki, Tasman, Waikato, and Wellington had once all received promotion, whereas Hawke's Bay had been promoted on three different occasions.
+Bay of Plenty, Counties Manukau, Manawatu, North Harbour, Taranaki, Tasman, Waikato and Wellington had once all received promotion, whereas Hawke's Bay had been promoted on three different occasions.

-With nine titles, Canterbury leads all other teams in final victories; Auckland, Tasman, and Waikato each have two; Taranaki and Wellington each have one.
-The most final appearances of eleven and most consecutive appearances with six in a row from 2008 to 2013 belong to Canterbury.
+With ten titles, Canterbury leads all other teams in final victories; Auckland, Tasman, Taranaki, Waikato and Wellington each have two.
+The most final appearances of twelve and most consecutive appearances with six in a row from 2008 to 2013 belong to Canterbury.
 From 2006 to 2009, Wellington was the only other team to make at least four straight appearances.
-Wellington has also lost a record number of six finals compared to Tasman's four, Auckland's three, Waikato's two, and Canterbury's two.
-The only union with a flawless record is Taranaki, which won their sole finals appearance in 2014.
+Wellington has also lost a record number of six finals compared to Tasman's four, Auckland's three, Waikato's two and Canterbury's two.
+The only union with a flawless record is Taranaki, which won their two finals appearance in 2014 and 2023.